knowledgecode/WebSocket-for-Android/README.md

 $ phonegap plugin add https://github.com/knowledgecode/WebSocket-for-Android.git
 ```
 #### Note
-When you install this plugin, it adds INTERNET permission to AndroidManifest.xml.
+When you install this plugin, it adds `INTERNET` permission to `AndroidManifest.xml`.
 If you remove this plugin, the permission is also removed at the same time.

 ## Usage
 ### *WebSocket(url[, protocols])*